LivingWithHippos/blog-android/pages/01.home/03.Views/progressbar-svg-databinding/03._content/simple.md

 ! [fa icon=clipboard-list extras=fas /] todo: check if this could also be a [State](https://developer.android.com/guide/topics/resources/drawable-resource#StateList) or [Level](https://developer.android.com/guide/topics/resources/drawable-resource#LevelList) list or a [TransitionDrawable](https://developer.android.com/guide/topics/resources/drawable-resource#Transition)

-`getDrawableByLayerId(id: Int)` willreturn a reference to a Drawable in the layer list
+`getDrawableByLayerId(id: Int)` will return a reference to a Drawable in the layer list

-This extension is useful because there's no easy way to change the drawables' colors in the layer list.
+This extension is useful because there's no easy way to change the Drawables' colors in the layer list.

 ### Add the progress bar to the Layout